fishbotapp/fishbotwiki/CornerEvents/README.md

 ## Weatherorb

 Can only be claimed once per person per spawn.
 Once claimed will change the weather on the lake!
-Weather conditions vary eg. "Thunder" 20% lobster caught.
+Weather conditions vary eg. "Thunder" Effect: 20% lobster caught.
 Each weather condition lasts 150 paydays

 ## Holiday